Automation Testing Guide: How and Why to Automate Manual Testing

 For the absolute majority of software development projects, a proper balance between manual and automation testing is the way to go.
 The exact ratio of manual to automated testing is never a constant value — it’s something an experienced QA Lead can figure out to achieve the highest possible automation ROI while bringing a positive change to the application’s quality.

 “Can you achieve 100% automation?
 Technically, you can, given that your project meets a string of conditions.
-However, 100% automated testing rarely leads to a dramatic increase in the quality of software, so there is no practical or financial sense to strive for it.”
+However, 100% automated testing does not always lead to a dramatic increase in the quality of software, so there is no practical or financial sense to strive for it.”

 Taras Oleksyn, Head of AQA, TestFort